 Home equity is an owner’s interest in a residential property.
 According to analysts, the average US homeowner had $153,000 in equity as of the last quarter of 2020.

 As a homeowner yourself, you can think of it as your stake in your house.
 In other words, it’s the portion of your home that you truly “own.”

-Another way to define equity is that it’s a home’s current market value, less the liens attached to it.
+Another way to define equity is that it’s a home’s current market value (current valuation affects homeowners insurance cost as well), less the liens attached to it.
 So, if your home’s value is currently $300,000 and you only owe $125,000 on your mortgage, your equity on it is $175,000.